AsterExcrisys/evicting_cache/README.md

 import com.asterexcrisys.evicache.CacheBuilder;

 public class Main {

     public static void main(String[] args) {
         Cache<Integer, String> cache = CacheBuilder
                 .<Integer, String>newBuilder() // Creates a new builder, Cache<Integer, String> will be its return type in this case
                 .evictionPolicy(EvictionPolicy.LRU) // Sets the policy to use when evicting elements from the cache, only applicable to fixed-length caches
-                .fixed(true) // Tells the builder that the returned cache should be of the fixed-length version .capacity(10) // Sets the initial and, in this case, total capacity to 10 .build(); // Initializes the cache with the specified parameters
+                .fixedCapacity(true) // Tells the builder that the returned cache should be of the fixed-length version .initialCapacity(10) // Sets the initial and, in this case, total capacity to 10 .build(); // Initializes the cache with the specified parameters

         cache.put(1, "one");